mccalluc/higlass-docs/higlass_server.rst

     curl localhost:8000/api/v1/tilesets?t=cooler

-To fileter by datatype, use the `dt=datatype` parameter:
+To filter by datatype, use the `dt=datatype` parameter:

 .. code-block:: bash